chinapedia/wikipedia.abstract.en/Page/Alpha_helix.md

 In art

-AlphaHelixForLinusPauling.jpg's _Alpha Helix for Linus Pauling_ (2004), powder coated steel, height .
+'s _Alpha Helix for Linus Pauling_ (2004), powder coated steel, height .
 The sculpture stands in front of Pauling's childhood home on 3945 SE Hawthorne Boulevard in Portland, Oregon, USA.]]

 At least five artists have made explicit reference to the α-helix in their work: Julie Newdoll in painting and Julian Voss-Andreae, Bathsheba Grossman, Byron Rubin, and Mike Tyka in sculpture.